erigontech/erigon/TESTING.md

 3. `bench12` tests `debug_traceCall` RPC method (compatibility with go-ethereum tracing)
 4. `bench13` tests `trace_callMany` RPC method (compability with OpenEthereum tracing)

-Options `--tgUrl` and `--gethUrl` specify HTTP endpoints that needs to be tested against each other.
-Despite its name, `--gethUrl` option does not have to point to go-ethereum node, it can point to anything that it supposed to be "correct" for the purpose of the test (go-ethereum node, OpenEthereum node, or turbo-geth RPC daemon & turbo-geth node built from the previous release code).
+Options `--erigonUrl` and `--gethUrl` specify HTTP endpoints that needs to be tested against each other.
+Despite its name, `--gethUrl` option does not have to point to go-ethereum node, it can point to anything that it supposed to be "correct" for the purpose of the test (go-ethereum node, OpenEthereum node, or Erigon RPC daemon & Erigon node built from the previous release code).

 Option `--needCompare` triggers the comparison of JSON RPC responses.
 If omitted, requests to `--gethUrl` are not done.
 When comparison is turned on, the utility stops at the first occurrence of mistmatch.

 ## RPC test recording and replay
-In order to facilitate the automation of testing, we are adding the ability to record JSON RPC requests generated by RPC test utility, and responses received from turbo-geth.
+In order to facilitate the automation of testing, we are adding the ability to record JSON RPC requests generated by RPC test utility, and responses received from Erigon.
 Once these are recorded in a file, they can be later replayed, without the need of having the second RPC daemon present.
 To turn on recording, option `--recordFile <filename>` needs to be added.
 Currently, only `bench8`, `bench11` and `bench13` support recording.
 Only queries and responses for which the comparison produced the match, are recorded.
 If `--needCompare` is not specified, but `--recordFile` is, then all generated queries and responses are recorded.
 This can be used to separate the testing into 2 parts in time.